yusufTopal/Cpp-Nanodegree-Capstone-Project/README.md

 # CPPND: Vehicle Detector
 This is the graduation project of [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)

-The program processes a video file and detects vehicles on the video on the background.
-Users are able to save detected vehicle images or quit the program.
+This project implements ground vehicle(bus, car, truck, motorbike) detection on the background, and saving of detected vehicle images when the user presses 'S' button.

 ## Dependencies for Running Locally
 * cmake >= 3.7